claudio-silva/claude-artifact-runner/README.md

 Here are some popular free cloud hosting platforms and how to deploy your app to them:

+> Remember to run `npm run build` before deploying to ensure you're uploading the latest version of your app.

 #### Netlify

 1. Install the Netlify CLI: